10up/mce-table-buttons/README.md

 * Requires at least WordPress 4.0
 * Tested up to WordPress 4.9.6
 * Includes TinyMCE table plugin versions 4.7.11 and 4.1.?

+## Support Level

+**Stable:** 10up is not planning to develop any new features for this, but will still respond to bug reports and security concerns.
+We welcome PRs, but any that include new features should be small and easy to integrate and should not include breaking changes.
+We otherwise intend to keep this tested up to the most recent version of WordPress.

+## Like what you see?

 <p align="center">
 <a href="http://10up.com/contact/"><img src="https://10updotcom-wpengine.s3.amazonaws.com/uploads/2016/10/10up-Github-Banner.png" width="850"></a>